On the density of strongly minimal algebraic vector fields: Preliminaries

-the space of $\mathcal L$-twisted vector fields on $X$. \end{definition} This definition generalizes the usual notion of algebraic vector field when $\mathcal L = \mathcal O_X$.\footnote{Note that however we could not define a notion of morphism for twisted algebraic vector fields and a (corresponding) solution functor in a differentially closed field such as the one described in Fact \ref{fact-solutionfunctor} (see Remark \ref{remark-counterexample}).} As usual, the space of $\mathcal L$-twisted vector fields on $X$ will be naturally identified with the space of morphisms of $\mathcal O_X$-modules:
+the space of $\mathcal L$-twisted vector fields on $X$. \end{definition} This generalizes the usual notion of algebraic vector field when $\mathcal L = \mathcal O_X$.
+Fix $(X,\mathcal L)$ be a smooth irreducible algebraic variety endowed with an invertible sheaf.
+The space of $\mathcal L$-twisted vector fields on $X$ will be identified with the space of morphisms of $\mathcal O_X$-modules: